Oil companies prefer the lighter, ‘conventional’ oils, from which it is easier to make gasoline and other desirable products

 Petroleum hydrocarbons developed out of the decaying remains of plants and animals that lived throughout the world’s oceans before the time of dinosaurs.
 Over millions of years, they became deeply buried under layers of sand and sediment.
-Compressed by the weight (pressure) of those upper layers, the decaying remains heated up and then underwent chemical reactions.
-Heavy crudes developed where microbes were able to feast on and remove the smaller hydrocarbons, leaving only big (and heavy) molecules behind.
+Compressed by the weight (pressure) of those upper layers, the decaying remains heated up.
+Later, they underwent chemical reactions.
+Heavy crudes developed where microbes were able to feast on and remove the smaller hydrocarbons.
+That left only big (and heavy) molecules behind.

 Chemical companies prefer the thinner crude oils because they can more easily convert them — through processes known as refining — into products that consumers prize.
 These include gasoline, diesel fuel, jet fuel, kerosene and petrochemicals (which include organic solvents and plastics).
 Conventional oils tend to leave the ground with fewer natural impurities that must be removed prior to refining, such as sulfur and metals.

-“Because conventional light oil can typically be produced at a high rate and a low cost, it has been used before other types of oil,” note Richard F. Meyer and Emil D. Attanasi of the U.S. Geological Survey in Reston, Va.
+“Because conventional light oil can typically be produced at a high rate and a low cost, it has been used before other types of oil,” note Richard F. Meyer and Emil D. Attanasi.
+They work for the U.S. Geological Survey in Reston, Va.
 But a heavy demand for products made from crude oil over the past 80 years has led oil companies to pump enormous quantities from the ground.
-Many huge natural reservoirs of this oil have now been virtually exhausted.
+Many huge natural deposits of this oil have now been virtually emptied.

 This has prompted oil companies to take a new interest in the heavier, hard-to-work-with types.
-Unconventional oils contain fewer of the small hydrocarbon molecules and more large hydrocarbons.
+Unconventional oils contain fewer of the small hydrocarbon molecules and more large ones.

 Among these are the so-called heavy crudes and bitumen (or tar sands).
 Venezuela’s Orinoco Basin in South America holds an estimated 90 percent of the world’s supply of recoverable heavy crude, Meyer and Attanasi report.
-Canada’s western province of Alberta is home to more than 80 percent of the world’s known (extractable) supplies of bitumen — a super-heavy crude oil with the consistency of tar.
-Together, world supplies of these heavy and super-heavy crudes about equal remaining extractable quantities of conventional oils, according to the USGS researchers.
+Canada’s western province of Alberta is home to more than 80 percent of the world’s known (extractable) supplies of bitumen.
+This is a super-heavy crude oil with the consistency of tar.
+Together, world supplies of these heavy and super-heavy crudes about equal remaining extractable quantities of conventional oils, the USGS researchers report.

 This means substantial quantities of unconventional oils remain.
 However, the costs of refining them into the products that consumers want is far higher than for light crudes, requires the use of far more energy and produces far more pollution.